Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/OutputEventHandlers.md

 # Output Event Handlers

-Output Event Handlers is an API Helper that hooks into [Output Events](Contexts.md#output-events) in order to perform scripts based on these events.
+A VFXOutputEventHandler is an API helper that hooks into an [Output Event](Contexts.md#output-events) to allow you to execute scripts based on the event.

-A set of Example Scripts can be installed as samples
+The Visual Effect Graph includes a set of example scripts as a sample.
+For information on how to install the sample, see [Installing sample scripts](#installing-sample-scripts).

 ## Output Event Handler API

-The output event Handler API helps you write utility scripts based on the `UnityEngine.VFX.Utility.VFXOutputEventHandler` class.
+To create your own output event handler, write a script that extends the `UnityEngine.VFX.Utility.VFXOutputEventHandler` class.

-Writing MonoBehaviours that extend this class reduce the amount of code required to perform a hook, the base class doing the job of filtering the event and calling a simple method :
+When you write a MonoBehaviour that extends this class, it reduces the  amount of code required to perform a hook.
+This is because the base  class does the job of filtering the event and calls the following method :

 `override void OnVFXOutputEvent(VFXEventAttribute eventAttribute)`

-Once implemented, this method is executed every time the event is sent, in to process it along with its attributes.
+When you implement this method, Unity calls it every time the event triggers and passes in the event's attributes.

 ### Example

-The following Example Teleports a Game Object to the Given position when an event is Received.
+The following example teleports a GameObject to the Given position when it receives an event.

 ```c#
 [RequireComponent(typeof(VisualEffect))]